Mitch-P-Analyst/BCHS-TPL-Scheduling-Automation/TPL — Tweedsmuir Park Lodge | Automation.md

 #### Summary

 The excel code provided above successfully automates a useable email template to communicate individual reservation activity interaries with up to date guided schedules.

+Used by the sales team at Tweedsmuir Park Lodge for the ~292 reservations across the 2025 summer season, this saved ~5 minutes per reservation, accumlating **~24 hours**.